-First, let’s discuss how the VA rate Fibromyalgia for Veterans diagnosed.
+First, let’s discuss how the VA awards a fibromyalgia VA rating.
 Fibromyalgia is a disease that causes chronic pain and sensitivity throughout the entire body.
-The pain must be present on both sides of the body, and both above and below the waist to be rated under VASRD Code 5025.
+The pain must be present on both sides of the body, both above and below the waist to be rated under VASRD Code 5025.
 A Rheumatologist needs to evaluate and diagnose you with this condition for it to be assessed under this code.

 VASRD Diagnostic Code 5025 provides that Fibromyalgia (fibrositis, primary fibromyalgia syndrome) with widespread musculoskeletal pain and tender points, with or without associated fatigue, sleep disturbance, stiffness, paresthesias, headache, irritable bowel symptoms, depression, anxiety, or Raynaud’s-like symptoms will be rated: